fusioncharts/dev_centre_docs/chart-guide/chart-configurations/legend.md

 Click [here](http://jsfiddle.net/fusioncharts/u2q9Lte5/ "@@open-newtab") to edit the above chart.

-## Highlight a data series via the legend
+## Highlight a Data Series via the Legend

 Hover the mouse pointer over a legend text to highlight corresponding data plots in the chart.
 Whenever you do this, the chart reduces the opacity of the data plots belonging to other data series, making the one you clicked on stand out prominently.